2.4.4. User-supplied functions

 The vector ydot may be uninitialized on input; it is the user’s responsibility to fill this entire vector with meaningful values.

 A recoverable failure error return from the ARKRhsFn is typically used to flag a value of the dependent variable \(y\) that is “illegal” in some way (e.g., negative where only a non-negative value is physically meaningful).
-If such a return is made, ARKODE will attempt to recover (possibly repeating the nonlinear iteration, or reducing the step size in ARKStep or ERKStep) in order to avoid this recoverable error return.
+If such a return is made, ARKODE will attempt to recover (possibly repeating the nonlinear iteration, or reducing the step size in ARKodeEvolve) in order to avoid this recoverable error return.
 There are some situations in which recovery is not possible even if the right-hand side function returns a recoverable error flag.
 One is when this occurs at the very first call to the ARKRhsFn (in which case ARKODE returns ARK_FIRST_RHSFUNC_ERR).
-Another is when a recoverable error is reported by ARKRhsFn after the ARKStep integrator completes a successful stage, in which case ARKStep returns ARK_UNREC_RHSFUNC_ERR).
-Similarly, since MRIStep does not currently support adaptive time stepping at the slow time scale, it may halt on a recoverable error flag that would normally have resulted in a stepsize reduction.
+Another is when a recoverable error is reported by ARKRhsFn after the time-stepping module completes a successful stage, in which case ARKodeEvolve returns ARK_UNREC_RHSFUNC_ERR).
+Finally, when ARKODE is run in fixed-step mode, it may halt on a recoverable error flag that would normally have resulted in a stepsize reduction.

 typedef int (*ARKEwtFn)(N_Vector y, N_Vector ewt, void *user_data)